pinkiez/temtory/README.md

 # temtory
-Javascript template rendering library using underscore
+JavaScript library for rendering template using underscore